alibaba/smart-vscode-extension/docs/sphinx_doc/en/source/tutorial/introduction.md

 - ➕ **Automated Task Execution**: Streamline your development workflow with tasks automated by your descriptions.
 Whether you need to switch up your coding environment by changing themes and fonts or start a new project component like a mini-game, just ask and it's done.

 - 📃 **Interactive Sidebar Conversations**: Engage in a dynamic conversation with your editor.
-Get instant responses right in your sidebar conversation window (feature coming soon)
+Get instant responses right in your sidebar conversation window.

 ## Feature Video